Blog Layout

 Apex Physical Therapy’s Top Tips for Avoiding Winter Injuries

-Dr. Nathan Teter • Nov 21, 2023
+Dr. Nathan Teter • November 21, 2023

 With winter approaching, we embark on a season of joyous festivities like Thanksgiving and the adrenaline-filled thrill of football.
 Yet, we cannot ignore the heightened risk of injuries accompanying the colder months.
 Fret not!
 Cumming, GA’s trusted physical therapy clinic and dry needling expert, Apex Physical Therapy, has your back, ensuring a safe and injury-free winter season with these invaluable tips: